Fission310/relic-recovery/README.md

 Written and maintained by Ryan Siu<br>
 With help from our programmers, Joe Suzuki and Matthew Chan

+## Instructions
+Clone this repository into the TeamCode directory of the FTC app, which can be found [here](https://github.com/ftctechnh/ftc_app).

+## Documentation
+Documentation can be found in the `doc` directory.

 ## Naming Conventions

 ### Autonomous